deutschj/sysperfeval/results/strace_select.md

-### Tracing select statement with strace
+### Tracing select statement process with strace

 To find out which systemcalls are done when a postgres select statement happens, I used strace.
-I'm planning to later measure the IO latency during a query using the systemcalls, that the select statement calls.
+I'm planning to later measure the IO latency during a query using the systemcalls, that are called during execution of the select statement.

 I created a table with 500 000 lines and used the following select statement: